Innodroid/innodroid.github.io/_posts/2015-07-28-copying-ios-assets-to-android-project.md

 It just defines where the iOS project is, and the important part, which is the mapping of the iOS scale to Android density.

-The important part of the script where the work happens:
+And the important part of the script where the work happens:

 {% highlight python %}
 def copy_ios_image(dest_name, scale, src):